Help Center/ CodeArts Deploy/ Getting Started/ Creating a Tomcat Application Using CodeArts Deploy and Deploying It on an ECS

 Yes

-After the specified duration, the system checks the service status.
+Set the waiting time.
+After the waiting time ends, check whether the monitoring service is started successfully.
 You can adjust the time based on the actual time required for starting the service.
-If the time is improper, the detection fails.
+If the time is improper, the detection may fail.

 Action Control